Cultural Itinerary of the Almoravids and Almohads

 The roads that covered these two African dynasties alternated on both sides of the Strait of Gibraltar.
 Throughout the 11th, 12th and 13th centuries, the great dynasties of the Almohads and the Almoravids created a strong and powerful empire, which stretched from the Senegal, Mauritania, Mali, the Maghreb and the Iberian Peninsula as far as the river Ebro’s estuary and the western Mediterranean Sea.
 The intense relationship between the two shores of the Mediterranean has resulted in an important number of people mixing races and cultures, whose traces can be seen today, since what was essential has remained, after going through the clashes that have taken place all along history, and it is a common cultural and artistic patrimony that endures.

-The first one starts in the “desert of the veiled men,” the name that historical sources gave to the vast extent of sand in what is nowadays Mauritania’s territory, the birthplace of the Almoravids movement.
-The roads of trans-Saharan commerce depart from the caravan cities, located north of the Niger and Senegal Rivers, such as Awdagost or Azuqi, and head for the Morocan Atlas plain.
+The first one begins in the “Desert of the Veiled Men”, as historical sources have called the vast expanse of sand that is currently found in Mauritanian territory, the cradle of the Almoravid movement.
+From the caravan towns situated to the north of the Niger and Senegal river basins, such as Awdagust or Azugui, the tracks of the trans-Saharan trade took off towards the plains of the Moroccan Atlas.
 From Agmat-Urika or from Marrakesh, our tour crosses the Tadla, heads for Mequinez and Fez to get to the Mediteranean ports of Ceuta, Qsar Segir and Tangier.
-From here, the tour follows the Routes of al-Andalus once we leave Algeciras.
-We agreed to name this axis “Route of the Almoravids”, as in past times it was the one followed by the commercial caravan routes that connected Sub-Saharan Africa with the Mediterranean shores through Sijilmasa, bridgehead of this traffic based on African gold.
+From there, it is replaced by the Routes of al-Andalus at the exit of Algeciras.
+We agreed to call this route the “Route of the Almoravids” because, at that time, it was the way of the trade caravans that linked sub-Saharan Africa with the Mediterranean shores through Siyilmasa, the bridgehead for this traffic that was based on African gold.
 Here, we can also bring to mind the emirs from al-Andalus, al-Mutamid of Seville and Abd Allah of Granada, who were led to exile through this same road.

-The second axis lies over the Atlantic plains and detours towards the ports of Safi, Tit, Azemmur, Anfa, Fedala, Rabat and Salé, where it starts to develop.
+The second of the axescovers the Atlantic plains and leads to the ports of Safi, Tit, Azemmur, Anfa, Fedala, Rabat and Salé, which were then starting to develop.
 Rabat is the connection-point of this network, which is, by the way, an Almohad creation.
 Beyond this point, the route is oriented toward Qasar el-Kebir, an intersection that joins Tangier with the Mediterranean ports and the trading network of Fez.
 All these systems are connected, at the same time, with al-Andalus.
 This second axis constitutes the “Route of the Almohads” par excellence.
-Traffic became safer after the Almohads’s definitive reduction of the bargawata principality who were kind of wall between the northern and southern Atlantic plains.
+Traffic became safer thanks to the definitive elimination of the Barghawata principality by the Almohads, which had stood as a screen between the Atlantic plains of the north and those of the south.
 It was the need to supply the cities of al-Andalus with provisions –such as cereal, cattle and other raw materials–that greatly contributed to increase and multiply the maritime exchanges between the Moroccan Atlantic ports, and those of the low-lying Andalusian lands.

 These two axes, as defined above, flank the Atlas Mountains and join at Marrakesh.
 According to Ibn Khaldun, “here merchants who came from everywhere met”.
 The Hispano-Moroccan main roads network that spread through the natural and historical routes that are the Atlas valleys branch here into the caravan roads of the Trans-Saharian and African trade.
 Tinmel, birthplace of the Almohad movement, has a fortress from which the Nfis valley was controlled, being also an important link to the South.
 This place knew at those times its greatest moments of glory.